Pasadena Workers’ Compensation Lawyer

 What Is the Average Workers’ Compensation Settlement in CA?

-Many different factors can impact how much an individual will receive in a workers’ compensation settlement in California, so it is difficult to estimate the final cost.
-How severe your injuries are, the time you were required to be away from work, and the extent of medical care needed will all impact how much your final settlement is going to be.
-It is most common for the injured party to be granted two-thirds of the salary they made prior to their injury.
-That will be paid for up to 104 weeks.
-Some individuals choose to receive a single lump sum rather than be paid over time so that they can finalize their settlement more quickly.
+Many factors can impact how much an individual might receive in a workers’ compensation settlement, so it is difficult to estimate the final cost.
+How severe your injuries are, the time you were required to be away from work, and the extent of your required medical care can all impact how much your final settlement will be.

 What Is the Highest Workers’ Compensation Settlement?

-The amount that an individual receives in their workers’ compensation settlement is going to vary depending on several key factors, such as how severe injuries are and the amount of time required away from work.
+The amount that an individual receives in their workers’ compensation settlement will vary.
+It depends on several key factors, such as how severe the injuries are and the amount of time required away from work.
 At the very least, a workers’ compensation settlement should cover any necessary medical and recovery costs.
-Many people who file a workers’ compensation claim are also eligible for temporary disability benefits.
-If you can receive these benefits, they will pay up to $1,600 a week, depending on your salary prior to your injury.

 Turn to Barry Law Group for Your Workers’ Compensation Claim

 If you were injured in a workplace accident, you may be dealing with significant mental, emotional, and physical ramifications.
-The loss of income from being away from work, the additional stress and expectations placed on loved ones, and the physical difficulties associated with injury recovery can all be stressors as you heal.
-An experienced, accomplished Pasadena workers’ compensation attorney can guide you through the process and fight to ensure you receive the compensation you deserve.
-Barry Law Group is here to help you as you file for and receive your workers’ compensation benefits.
-Contact us today to get started.
+The loss of income from being away from work, the additional stress and expectations placed on loved ones, and the physical difficulties associated with recovery can all be stressors as you heal.

 Pasadena Practice Areas